epsil/gll/README.md

   (alt (string "0") (string "1")))
 ```

-When parsing a string, results will be returned as a lazy stream:
+Furthermore, the parsers support ambiguity.
+Parse results are computed one at a time and returned as a lazy stream:

 ```Scheme
 > (expr "1+0")
 #<stream>
 ```

+When optimized, efficiency is O(n) for LL(1) grammars and O(n^3) in the worst case.
+(See the references for proof.)

-A complete interpreter for arithmetic expressions is defined near the end of the article.
-To get there, the parsers will be written and rewritten in *several steps*:
+The article is organized into several stages, leading up to a complete interpreter for arithmetic expressions.
+To get there, the parsers will be rewritten several times:

-1. First, we'll write a simple, top-down combinator framework, implementing things in the "conventional" way.
-This won't handle left-recursive grammars yet, but it will give us a simple syntax for piecing together parsers.
+1. First, we will write a simple, top-down combinator framework, implementing things in the "conventional" way.
+This won't handle left-recursive grammars yet, but it will give us a simple syntax for composing parsers.

-2. Next, we'll rewrite this parser to use continuation-passing style.
-That is, instead of having each parser *return* a value, we'll pass in a continuation (a snippet of code) that *receives* the current parsing results, continuing as necessary.
-Although the parser doesn't support left recursion yet, this style is more flexible and sets the stage for implementing a general parser.
+2. Next, we will rewrite the parsers to continuation-passing style.
+Although the parsers won't support left recursion yet, the continuations make the code more flexible and set the stage for implementing general parsers.

-3. We'll now add support for left-recursive grammars.
-We'll do this by memoizing the parse results, so that nothing is computed more than once.
-In this way we prevent the parsing from entering an infinite regress, while still allowing a left-recursive grammar to be parsed properly.
-This is the most important step, and we'll study it in some detail to develop our intuition.
+3. We will now add support for left-recursive grammars.
+This will be done by caching parse results and continuations, so that nothing is computed more than once.
+This is the most important step, and we will study it in some detail to develop our intuition.

-4. To optimize the code, we'll add a *trampoline* to store parse results and dispatch function calls.
+4. To optimize the code, we will add a *trampoline* to store parse results and dispatch function calls.
 The trampoline is a shared data structure passed down from one parser to another.

 5. Now we have the wherewithal to implement a lazy parse process.
 The parsers will return a stream of parse results, computing the results as they are requested.

-The article aims to be easy to understand, but is quite long.
-If you are familar with parser combinators, you can skim through the first sections.
+The article aims to be easy to understand, but is necessarily of some length.
+If you are familiar with parser combinators, you can skim through the first sections.
 The key ideas are introduced in the section on continuation-passing style.
-The rest of the article deals with optimization of those ideas.
+The rest of the text deals with optimization of those ideas.

 Simple parser combinators
 -------------------------

-Let's start by defining some terms.
+Let us start by defining some terms.
 A *parser* is a function that takes a string as input and returns a *parse result*.
 A parse result is either a *success* or a *failure*.
 (All our parsers will work on strings, but one could easily define parsers working on a stream of symbols or tokens.)

-A *parser combinator* is a function that takes parsers as input and returns another parser.
-In other words, it's a higher-order function, taking functions as input and returning a new function as output.
+A *parser combinator* is a function that takes parsers as input and returns a new parser.
+In other words, it's a higher-order function, taking functions as input and returning another function as output.
 Using parser combinators, we can build bigger parsers out of smaller parsers.

-First we'll define data types for parse results.
+First we will define data types for parse results.
 A successful result contains two values: an abstract syntax tree and the remainder of the string.
 A failing result just contains the input string, which can be used for error reporting.

 ```Scheme
 (struct success (tree tail) #:transparent)